 Since 1967, the Philippines had become the largest global supplier of nurses.

-The 1962–1971 decade saw a decline in quality films, although the commercial film industry expanded until the 1980s in the Philippines.
+The 1962–1971 decade in the Philippines saw a decline in quality films, although the commercial film industry expanded until the 1980s.

 In 1972, the Philippines experienced a period of martial law under the dictatorship of Ferdinand Marcos.

-Since 1975, the Philippines has valued its relations with China, its top trading partner, and cooperates significantly with the country.
+Since 1975, the Philippines has valued its relationship with China, which is its top trading partner, leading to significant cooperation between the two countries.

 In 1976, a major earthquake occurred in the Moro Gulf.